 I am an assistant professor in the cognitive modeling group at the University of Groningen (The Netherlands).
 I obtained my PhD with Michael Kahana in the neuroscience program of the University of Pennsylvania, after having spent one year at Brandeis University.
 After that I did a postdoc with Jonathan Cohen at Princeton University.

 The main question that guides my research is: how do we think?
 In what ways do we mind-wander?
-What effects does that have on decisions?
+When is it helpful, and when is it not?
 And how can we make our thinking more adaptive by means of contemplative practices such as mindfulness and meditation.
 I like to use mathematical models and techniques to better understand those very complicated data.
 This model-based neuroscience approach allows us to think about the mechanism by which someone thinks, and make more detailed predictions than verbal models.
+In addition to that, I am fascinated by how two brains think together, which I investigate in the laboratory with EEG hyperscanning, but also in more real-life situations such as Tibetan monastic debate and dance performances.

 Recent CV: Curriculum Vitae Marieke van Vugt